 Leave any form of valid ID at the gate, and you’ll get a visitor card in return.
 Once inside, stroll through the the large campus area (33 hectares) and get a sense of what it’s like to be a student in the Philippines.
 Most impressive is the 2km long Hibbard avenue, named after Dr. David Sutherland Hibbard – the American who founded the school.

 Dumaguete also has a few really nice churches and old monuments that are worth a visit.
 Most attractive is the main Cathedral, the St. Catherine Of Alexandria Parish.
 Both the exterior and the interior are quite the sight, especially at night when everything is lit up.
-The Maranatha Full Gospel Church on Rizal boulevard is far less impressive, but if you happen to be there on Sunday morning then it’s definitely recommended to go inside.
+The Maranatha Full Gospel Church on Rizal boulevard is far less impressive, but if you happen to be there on Sunday morning then it’s definitely recommended to go inside and listen to the choir.

 Best Beaches, Diving And Nature